 Maintaining my habit was my absolute priority.
-I earned about £2,000 [$2,545] a month.
-I spent about £600 [$764] on rent, and the rest on heroin.
-I wasn't just using heroin—but, after payday, crack too.
+I earned about £2,000 a month.
+I spent about £600 on rent and the rest on gear.
+I wasn't just using heroin – but, after payday, crack too.
 Most of the time I just shoplifted food, really.
 Strictly speaking, I could afford to buy it, but I chose not to because the more I saved on food, the more I could spend on drugs.

 Unsurprisingly, my finances were fucked.
 That was particularly embarrassing as a financial journalist.
 I was writing about Tesco's shares, then stealing from them after work.
-As I looked sicker, I got caught more often.
-I was banned from the supermarkets in walking distance from my apartment.
-I was jumping the train barriers, ignoring angry yells on my way to the office.
+As I looked sicker I got caught more often.
+I was banned from the supermarkets in walking distance from my flat.
+I was dashing through the tube barriers ignoring angry yells on my way to the office.

-Some days, I sat at my desk writing about billion-dollar market moves, anxiously peering around the newsroom, wondering who would be the least embarrassing person to ask for ten bucks.
+Some days I sat at my desk writing about billion-dollar market moves, anxiously peering round the newsroom, wondering who would be the least embarrassing person to ask for a tenner.

 When the payday loan scandal was in full swing, I spent the day writing about their nefarious practices.
 A colleague turned to me and said, "Don't ever borrow from these bastards, Joel."
 I was just wishing she would hurry up and leave so I could call QuickQuid on the office phone to check when my payment was due.

-I spent much of my time alone in bathrooms.
-My apartment was a 15-minute walk from my office, but sometimes I would sit in the handicap bathroom in the basement all night.
-When my alarm went off for work in the morning, I was already there.
+I spent much of my time alone in toilets.
+My flat was a 15-minute walk from my office, but sometimes I would sit in the disabled toilet in the basement all night.
+When my alarm went off for work in the morning I was already there.
 I went to Cambridge one weekend to see some old friends.
-I spent half the time in the multi-story parking lot bathroom with some street junkies I scored off.
-My travel was reduced to a bathroom tour of England.
+I spent half the time in the multi-storey car park toilet with some street junkies I scored off.
+My travel was reduced to a toilet tour of England.

 Even when I could see they were killing me, I still clung to drugs like my life depended on it.
-I overdosed, fell down a staircase, and fractured my skull.
-The doctor said using crack would be dangerous, but I walked out of the hospital for a snowball.
+I overdosed, fell down a staircase and fractured my skull.
+The doctor said using crack would be dangerous, but I legged it out the hospital for a snowball.
 I felt like the thing that was killing me was crucial to my survival.
 If that's not a hijacked brain I don't know what is.